 Can Kojic Acid Remove Acne Scars?

-Kojic acid has mild antibacterial and antifungal properties that can show effective against acne-causing bacteria as well as inhibit the overgrowth of yeast on the surface of your skin.
+Kojic acid has mild antibacterial and antifungal properties that can show effectiveness against acne-causing bacteria as well as inhibit the overgrowth of yeast on the surface of your skin.

 This can prevent unwanted acne breakouts and fungal infections.

-However, due to its excellent brightening properties, kojic acid is exceptionally effective in reducing the discoloration that often comes as a result of acne scars.
+However, due to its excellent brightening properties, kojic acid is exceptionally effective in reducing the discoloration that often comes from acne scars.

 Lightening the scars can make them seem less obvious.

 Kojic acid is safe to be used on dark and fair skin tones due to its ability to prevent the abnormal production of the pigment melanin that causes dark spots and darkening in certain areas.